danbev/learning-knative/README.md

 ### Istio
 Istio is a service mesh that provides many useful features on top of Kubernetes including traffic management, network policy enforcement, and observability.
-We don’t consider Istio to be a component of Knative but instead one of its dependencies, just as Kubernetes is.
-Knative ultimately runs atop a Kubernetes cluster with Istio.
+We don’t consider Istio to be a component of Knative, but instead one of its dependencies, just as Kubernetes is.
+Knative ultimately runs on a Kubernetes cluster with Istio.

 ### Operators
 In OpenShift Operators are the preferred method of packaging, deploying, and managing services on the control plane.

 ### Service mesh